Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 Not driving your car doesn't mean you can ignore your insurance.
 Whether you're storing a seasonal vehicle, heading overseas, or waiting between cars, the coverage decisions you make right now can protect your wallet both today and when you get back on the road.
 This guide breaks down every realistic option for maintaining car insurance without driving — including which strategies actually save money and which ones create costly problems down the line.

-From comprehensive-only "storage" coverage to non-owner policies and military deployment programs, you'll learn exactly what your options are, what each costs, and how your state's rules factor into the decision.
+From comprehensive-only "storage" coverage starting as low as $10–$25/month to non-owner policies and military deployment programs, you'll learn exactly what your options are, what each costs in 2026, and how your state's rules factor into the decision.

 Key Pinch Points

-• Canceling insurance entirely can raise your future rates by 20–50%+
+• Coverage gaps can raise your future premiums by 10–50% or more

-• Military members can save up to 60% with insurer storage programs
+• Military members can save up to 60% with USAA or GEICO storage programs

 Compare Car Insurance Rates in Ohio